 An installed writing performed by a group of artists working collectively under the name of Stanza.
 This work drew from the artwork and the gallery space of Fay Steven's curated exhibition Still Points Moving World.
 As well as making reference to T.S.
 Eliot’s poem Burnt Norton, our work was also guided by a magic lantern (dated to 1890s) and a collection of old glass slides.

 Stanza Collective: Fay Stevens, Jerome Fletcher, Mervyn Hear, Leona Jones, Chaucer Cameron and Helen Dewberry.

-A is for is part of a series of wire writing installations I made as part of my pactice-based PhD in 'Reading and Writing with a Tree: Practising "Nature Writing" as Enquiry'.
+A is For (2010)is part of a series of wire writing installations I made as part of my pactice-based PhD in 'Reading and Writing with a Tree: Practising "Nature Writing" as Enquiry'.
 These installations were made in an apple tree in Tremough Orchard, part of Falmouth University, in Cornwall.